CDSE2020/CDSE2020.github.io/_sources/index.rst

 CDSE Days 2020 Python Workshop
 ==============================

 *Welcome to the Python workshop page.
-Below is some informations about the workshop and how to prepare for it.
+Below is some information about the workshop and how to prepare for it.
 Additional materials will be posted here later on.
 I am looking forward to meeting you on March 30!*